Andrew Chan (drug smuggler): Sentencing and appeal

 In January 2006, prosecutors called for the death penalty to be handed down on Chan, after earlier calls for the same demand against Sukumaran – the only two calls of death put forward by prosecutors for any of the Bali Nine.
 Prosecutors told a Bali court there was no reason to show any leniency because Chan helped organise the heroin smuggling operation.
 Prosecutors also claim Sukumaran and Chan strapped heroin to the bodies of the fellow accused.
 Indonesian police identified Chan as one of the main players in what they say was a major smuggling ring.

 Found guilty of drug trafficking, on 14 February 2006 three judges in the Denpasar District Court sentenced Chan to death by firing squad.
 In handing down their ruling, they claimed that Chan had not been straightforward in his evidence and had shown no remorse.

 Julian McMahon, a Melbourne human rights lawyer who took over the case in 2006 on a pro-bono basis, appealed against the severity of Chan's sentence to the Indonesian Supreme Court.
-During the appeal hearings it was revealed that Chan has a girlfriend and that the governor of Kerobokan Prison described Chan and Sukumaran as model prisoners and that Chan and Sukumaran have a positive influence on other prisoners.
+During the appeal hearings it was revealed that Chan had a girlfriend and that the governor of Kerobokan Prison described Chan and Sukumaran as model prisoners and that Chan and Sukumaran had a positive influence on other prisoners.
 In his final appeal, Chan said "I apologize to the Indonesian people, I also apologize to my family and I realize that my actions have brought shame and suffering to my whole family.
 If I am pardoned...
 I hope that one day I will be able to have my own family and work as a pastor so I can give guidance to young people.
 I can still contribute a great deal during my life.
 I have lost all my integrity and good will, and brought deep shame and outrageous suffering to my loved ones."